antonioromeu/LP_1819/README.md

 ## Acknowledgments

 Some skeleton code was given by the teachers.

-## Evaluation

-19.3